rauldoe/cpsc476proj1/README_CQL.md

 Note: These are sample calls.
 You must adapt them to your installation of Dockers to make it work properly.

+Get to Container Terminal
+docker exec -it scylla /bin/bash

 Run Python tester to test cql data utility clear; python test_cql1.py
 OR